Menu

 About the Artist

 Cannupa Hanska Luger (b.
-1979, Standing Rock Reservation, North Dakota) is an enrolled member of the Three Affiliated Tribes of Fort Berthold and is Mandan, Hidatsa, Arikara and Lakota – an identity that deeply informs his works in sculpture, installation, performance and video.
+1979, Standing Rock Reservation, ND) is an enrolled member of the Three Affiliated Tribes of Fort Berthold and is Mandan, Hidatsa, Arikara, and Lakota—an identity that deeply informs his works in sculpture, installation, performance, and video.
 His bold style of visual storytelling presents new ways of seeing our humanity while foregrounding an Indigenous worldview.
 Luger holds a BFA in studio arts from the Institute of American Indian Arts and is represented by Garth Greenan Gallery in New York.

-Cannupa Hanska Luger’s work is currently on view as a part of the 2024 Whitney Biennial; he was a 2023 Soros Award Fellow, 2022 Guggenheim Fellow, 2020 Creative Capital Fellow, a 2020 Smithsonian Artist Research Fellow, and the recipient of the Museum of Arts and Design’s 2018 inaugural Burke Prize, among others.
+Cannupa Hanska Luger’s work was part of the 2024 Whitney Biennial; he was a 2023 Soros Award Fellow, 2022 Guggenheim Fellow, 2020 Creative Capital Fellow, a 2020 Smithsonian Artist Research Fellow, and the recipient of the Museum of Arts and Design’s 2018 inaugural Burke Prize, among others.
 He was also the recipient of a 2021 United States Artists Fellowship Award for Craft, and was named a 2021 GRIST Fixer.
-Luger has exhibited nationally and internationally including at The Metropolitan Museum of Art, Gardiner Museum, Kunsthal KAdE, Washington Project for the Arts, Art Mûr, Crystal Bridges Museum of American Art, and the National Center for Civil and Human Rights.
+Luger has exhibited nationally and internationally including at The Metropolitan Museum of Art, New York (2021); Kunsthal KAdE, Amersfoort, Netherlands (2021); Gardiner Museum, Toronto (2019); Crystal Bridges Museum of American Art, Bentonville, AR (2019); Washington Project for the Arts, Washington, DC (2017); National Center for Civil and Human Rights, Atlanta (2016); and Art Mûr, Montreal (2014).

 Installation Photos